vert-x3/vertx-mysql-postgresql-client/README.md

 database using the `raw` action.

 The database will always reply to your requests in the `replyHandler` provided with every message.

+The module will expose a service proxy that you can use with your favorite language.
+Just create it with the same address as you provided in the configuration, for example in Java for PostgreSQL:

+    PostgresqlService service = PostgresqlService.createEventBusProxy(vertx, address)

+On the service, you have various methods that you can use to talk with the database.

+#### Connections

+To get a connection and use it, you need to use the `take()` method on the `MysqlService` or `PostgresqlService` instance.

+#### Transactions

+If you don't need the flexibility of a connection and just to make a single transaction, you can use the `begin()` method.
+When you're done and `commit` or `rollback`, the transaction will be closed and the underlying connection will be made available for other purposes again.

+#### Direct access via service

+If you don't need any fancy transactions or ordering for your query, you can use the commands provided by the service directly.
+Just call the commands as you would on a connection or transaction.